CreativeLyons/NotesOverlay-OpenRV/README.md

 Notes appear in the top-left of the image with a dash prefix.
 The dialog title shows the source frame number for reference.

 ### Exporting Notes
+Either Copy Notes to just copy the notes to clipboard:
 Press `Cmd+Shift+C` (macOS) or `Ctrl+Shift+C` to copy all notes to clipboard:

+or

+`Save Review` to export a review package with annotated frame jpgs, the rv session, and a notes text file.

+The contents of the text file is also copied to your clipboard.

+The review folder defaults to the same folder as the footage or image sequence.

 ```
 Notes on shot_010_v002.mov